All Episodes

 Had to go find another job.

-And there's a little interesting stuff like that.
+And there's little interesting stuff like that.

-Floating ocean windmills, designed to generate more power.
+Floating ocean windmills designed to generate more power.

 Hope to be able to get to that.

-Let's go to a couple sound bites first before I give you some of the excerpts that Dur Spiegel interview, by the way, prints to eight pages.
+Let's go to a couple sound bites first before I give you some of the excerpts.

-Doesn't take that to give you the flavor.
+It doesn't take that to give you the flavor.

 Barbara Boxer with John Gibson last night on the Fox News channel.

-And uh and Gibson says, you know, when you have somebody like Ach Madinejad demanding that you and me, we all bow and surrender.
+And Gibson says, you know, when you have somebody like Ahmadinejad demanding that you and me, we all bow and surrender, how exactly do we deal with him?

-That's ridiculous, and it's kind of a joke.
+That's ridiculous and it's kind of a joke.

 I think the world is building this guy up too much.

-I was at the UN yesterday, I was actually there this morning, and one of the Brits said, Well, President Bush bump into uh the leader of Iran.
+I was actually there this morning and one of the Brits said, will President Bush bump into the leader of Iran?

-That would be the clash of the titans, and I thought, please, why are we building this man up?
+And I thought, please, why are we building this man up?

 The sad truth is, and this is the bad news, the people of Iran on this particular issue back him by huge percentages.

-They do not.
+They do not!

 They don't have any choice.